wareya/gammakit/readme.txt

 - switch statement ("match"? "case x, y:"?) with no fallthrough
 - sets (syntax " set { } | set { $expr$..., $unusedcomma$? } " compared to dict syntax of " { } | { $dictval$..., $unusedcomma$? } ")
 - some way to add and remove elements from arrays/dicts/sets (and some way to do so without cloning and overwriting them?)
+- unary statements (++ and --, only as statements)
+- equality and partial equality for types other than numbers and strings

 TODO (sanitation/low-priority):
 - make keys() iterate over dict keys in insertion order